Artemas-Muzanenhamo/docker/getting-started-with-docker/README.md

 `docker rmi $(docker images -q)` - `-q` means quietly and returns only `IDs`.
 This will delete all the images stored locally given the `IDs` returned.

 `docker rm $(docker ps -aq)` - Removes all the images and containers.

+## Swarm Mode and Microservices

+* A `Swarm` - A cluster.
+A collection of Docker Engines joint into a cluster is called a `swarm`.
+* Swarm mode - A Docker Engine running on each node in the `Swarm` is said to be `running in Swarm mode`.
+* `Manager Nodes` - These maintain the swarm.
+* `Worker Nodes` - These nodes just execute tasks.
+* `Services` - A Declarative way of running tasks & scalable.
+* `Tasks` - An atomic unit of work assigned to a working node.